 USA; a town named Pritchett and even a ship in the US

-Our Pritchett's go back to Bicester,
+Our Pritchett family goes back to

 note from Annie (Brown) Pritchett to David Pritchett